-At Gerard Malouf & Partners, our medical negligence lawyers have managed thousands of medical negligence cases on a “no win, no fee” basis.
+At GMP Law, our medical malpractice lawyers have managed thousands of medical negligence cases on a “no win, no fee” basis.
 If you would like to discuss your claim, understand next steps and your right to compensation, call us for an initial, no obligation consultation with one of our lawyers.

-First, we meet with you to discuss your situation with one of our medical negligence lawyers to understand whether you are eligible to make a claim, and have you record a statement about what happened.
+First, we meet with you to discuss your situation with one of our medical negligence lawyers to understand whether you are eligible to make a claim.

 However, damages can be broken down into the following four categories: